Analysis | Cyberattacks Are Just One Part of Hybrid Warfare

 2. How has it been used in the Russia-Ukraine war?

 Since hybrid warfare is intentionally difficult to attribute, that’s hard to say.
 But a few episodes stand out.
 In the days prior to Russia’s February 2022 invasion, an automated wave of internet traffic slammed Ukrainian banks and government agencies, knocking websites offline and creating the false impression that Ukrainians would be unable to access their money.
-Months later, after underwater explosions damaged Russian-controlled pipelines carrying natural gas to Germany, Russia blamed the US, Ukraine and Poland.
-But the US and its allies suggested Russia may have sabotaged its own pipelines, thus assuring Europe would have to survive the winter without significant Russian gas flows.
+In September 2022, underwater explosions damaged the Russian-controlled Nord Stream 1 and 2 pipelines carrying natural gas to Germany.
+In the immediate aftermath, Russia blamed the US, Ukraine and Poland, while the US and its allies suggested Russia may have sabotaged its own pipelines, thus assuring Europe would have to survive the winter without significant Russian gas flows.
+The New York Times reported in March 2023 that new intelligence pointed at a pro-Ukrainian group as having been responsible.

 3. What are the hallmarks of cyberwarfare?